 These often top out at 28 to 35 pounds each when they’re ready to harvest, so you better be ready to eat some watermelon this summer if you choose this type!

-Plants reach a height of 15-24 inches and should be thinned to 36 inches apart, to allow for a spread of 72 to 96 inches.
+Plants reach a height of 15 to 24 inches and should be thinned to 36 inches apart, to allow for a spread of 72 to 96 inches.

 This cultivar is resistant to fusarium wilt and anthracnose as well as sunburn.
 Expect a harvest in 85 days.

-‘Charleston Gray’ is available to purchase in packets of 50 seeds from Burpee.
+‘Charleston Gray’ is available in packets of 50 seeds from Burpee.

-‘Crimson Sweet’ is an open-pollinated picnic-type heirloom variety that remains many gardeners’ top pick, and for good reason – it’s delicious, productive, and disease resistant.
+‘Crimson Sweet’ is a picnic-type heirloom variety that remains a top pick for many gardeners, for good reason – it’s delicious, productive, and disease resistant.

-This large, round cultivar weighs in at around 25-35 pounds at harvest, and it has a light green rind with dark green stripes.
+This large, round cultivar weighs in at around 25 to 35 pounds at harvest, and it has a light green rind with dark green stripes.

 This watermelon’s flesh is dark red and firm, with a fine texture and small dark seeds.